 DMM with specified subjects

-28 points overall with 5 points in a relevant language at Higher Level unless to be studied as a beginner
+28 points overall with 5 points in one relevant language at Higher Level unless to be studied as a beginner

-68% with 70% in a relevant language unless to be studied as a beginner
+68% with 70% in one relevant language unless to be studied as a beginner

 Applicants are considered on their individual merits and offers can vary.
 For further information, please contact firstname.lastname@example.org